 Skills are the foundation of your professional profile.
 They show your abilities and how ready you are to handle specific tasks.

-Here are 25 of the best skills needed in certain industries in your resume, such as:
+Here are 25 of the best skills to put on a resume that are needed in certain industries, such as:

 1. Communication Skills